Interconnection between density-regulation and stability in competitive ecological network: Conclusions

 Understanding the functional form of density dependence associated with life-history strategies and its interaction with other species is crucial to shaping our ability to predict ecosystem stability more precisely.
-The work presented here considers the contribution of r and K-selected species in the stability of the competitive community.
-One strategy may better respect others in different aspects; for example, in plant communities, r-selected plants get advantages for colonization, whereas K-selected plants benefit from harvesting light, but it was unexplored that how the system's stability effected when we tighten together this species with inter-specific interaction.
-Ecological networks are prone to a short-term environmental perturbation that may lead to the extinction of one or more species.
-Interestingly our work reveals that complex competitive communities are stable and absorb perturbations more quickly if the relative ratio of r-selected species is high enough.
-The complexity of the ecological community structure also has a significant impact on stability; together with these two life-history strategies, many possible cases emerge in our work.
-Our derived condition for stability and numerical simulation both represent the same claimed results, and our results contribute to enhancing understanding of how different life-history strategies affect stability.
-We want to shed light on relatively few empirical studies examining the growth profile in an interactive multi-species context.
-We also have less information about the growth profile of different life-history strategy species involving interaction with multiple species with varying types of interaction, limiting our prediction.
-This study can provide clues for the sustainability of complex ecological networks and the maintenance of the population biodiversity by balancing the proportion of r and K-selected species, either adopting natural or artificial strategies like captive breeding or introducing new species in the community.
-We call for future empirical studies on density-dependent growth profiles to validate our result true in nature.
+The work presented here considers the contribution of nonlinear density regulation to the stability of the competitive community.
+Interestingly, our work reveals that complex, competitive communities are stable if the relative ratio of species exhibiting strong intraspecific density-dependent regulation at low population density (concave self-regulation) outweighs those at high population density (convex self-regulation).
+Alternatively, increasing r-selected species in a competitive ecological community can enhance the system's stability.
+This study can provide clues for the sustainability of complex ecological networks and the maintenance of the population biodiversity.
+We call for future empirical studies on density-dependent growth profiles to validate our results' truthfulness in nature.